Laser-based powder bed fusion systems for metals

 The materials used for Selective Laser Melting/Direct Metal Sintering / LaserCusing are usually

-gas atomized powders.
+gas atomised powders.
 The grain size ranges from about 5 – 70 microns depending on machine

-the right tab density for energy absorption and melting behavior.
+the right tab density for energy absorption and melting behaviour.

-All kind of metals can be used as long they can be gas atomized can be welded by laser.
+All kind of metals can be used as long they can be gas atomised can be welded by laser.

 The machine set-up

-This is usually a Ytterbium fiber laser, emitting radiation near the infrared spectral range (1060-1080 nm).
+Most commonly used as the energy source is a fibre laser in constant wave mode (CW).
+This is usually a Ytterbium fibre laser, emitting radiation near the infrared spectral range (1060-1080 nm).

 The laser power ranges from about 50 Watts as the lower end up to 1kw as the upper end.